mtygesen/aic-lib/README.md

 This library is implemented as a header-only library, so you do not need to link any source files.

-The library includes several algorithms and data structures, including some that are not found in the standard c++ library.
+The library includes several elementary algorithms such as different searching and sorting methods.

 ## How to use